Oak Grove College

 Oak Grove College is a coeducational special school and sixth form maintained by West Sussex County Council.
 The school provides special education for students with learning difficulties from Year 7 to Year 14.
 In late 2016 the school was awarded foundation level of the British Council’s International School Award in recognition of its work to bring the world into the classroom.

 Ofsted

-In 2014 the school received a 'good' rating following their Ofsted inspection.
+Oak Grove "continues to be a good school" following a 2024 Ofsted inspection.